xmile1/scoober/README.md

 - Each player has to be ​logged in before they start to play
 - Games should be playable under rooms, as default we are provided the rooms ( two rooms againts CPU and one ) please look at: **fakeDb/fake.json** or [API Docu](https://documenter.getpostman.com/view/17986533/UV5XhxLB)
 - Each player runs on its own (independent programs, two browsers, web‐workers or a choice of your own).
-- Communication via an API (REST, Sockets).
+- Communication via an API (REST, Sockets)
-- A player may not be available when the other one starts.
+- A player may not be available when the other one starts
-- Try to be platform independent, in other words the project must be runnable easily in every environment.
+- Try to be platform independent, in other words the project must be runnable easily in every environment
-- Please share your project on GitHub and send us the link.
+- Please share your project on GitHub and send us the link ​
-​
 ### Extras
 ​